hschendel/aoc2024zig/README.md

 This day seemed to play into Zig's strengths.
 The `AutoHashMap` and the fact that plain structs can be used as keys worked out really well.

+## Day 06 - Guard Gallivant

+I failed miserably on part two.
+There is still a bug in my code, and I did not want to spend the whole day chasing it.